ukitazume/sysdigcloud-kubernetes/README.md

     datastores/as_kubernetes_pods/manifests/elasticsearch/elasticsearch-statefulset.yaml
     ```

     If there is no storage class defined, create one.
-Here is an example of creating one
-    at AWS

-    ```
+Below is an example of a manifest for a storage class using GP2 volumes in AWS.
+Assuming you've saved it as `sysdigcloud-storageclass.yaml`, running `kubectl create -f sysdigcloud-storageclass.yaml` will then create the storage class.

+    ```yaml
     apiVersion: storage.k8s.io/v1
     kind: StorageClass
     metadata: